 You see, in my 20s, I was the self-seeking gal who constantly searched for fulfillment through my work.
 I had this constant ache in my heart – the feeling I was missing something in my life (do you know that feeling?)
 I set work goals and expectations for myself and as a mother and when I filled these and received acknowledgement for my accomplishments, I felt good . . . for awhile.
 Then that feeling kept coming back.
 I was chasing everything that the world was telling me to chase and taking control of my life (I thought) and still not finding rest or significance in my achievements.

 Then in 2013, some things happened that flipped me on my face.
 My false grasp of control, comfort and security were knocked out from under me.
 I doubted God's goodness and from my anger and desperation I started searching for my God I thought I had known.
 I called myself a Christian for my whole life but it was not until this crisis did I truly discover to know what it meant to live with Christ in me.
 I chased the light for so many years, thinking I could find God by feeling spiritual and with my bible buried deep in my closet.
 There were times I searched in the wrong places (I'm so thankful for the conviction of the Holy Spirit!), but He kept drawing me in to Him.
-It was not until I was at my weakest point, the night my prayers were so desperate to know true faith that He flooded my heart.
+It was not until I was at my weakest point, the night I repented from my own way and my prayers were so desperate to know true faith that He flooded my heart.
 I decided to follow Christ and God's word instead of the world.
 I was lost but now am found (tears fill my eyes as I type this – oh thank you, Lord!)

 I have such a fire for Jesus in my heart now, such gratitude for His grace.
 He is my Savior, my everything.
 He took all my scarlet stains and made them white.
 I'm not saying life is easier now, I still struggle with the world just as much, but in different ways.
 But one of the big changes is that I am completely fulfilled now.
 I no longer have that feeling of missing a part of myself.
 Nor, do I have any need to prove myself anymore.